kyma-project/kyma/tests/telemetry-operator-perf-tests/README.md

 ## Test Setup

-Deploy telemetry config file to configure storage path for the filesystem buffer.
+Deploy a telemetry config file to configure a storage path for the filesystem buffer.

 ```bash
 kubectl apply -f deploy/telemetry-config.yaml